 3. Making It Fit

-It’s unlikely that you’ll get a perfect fit.
-You can opt for a slightly smaller size that doesn’t give complete coverage, which makes it easy initially but in the long run, it leaves your tent exposed to damage.
+It’s unlikely you’ll get the perfect fit.
+You can opt for a slightly smaller size that doesn’t give complete coverage – this makes it easy initially, but in the long run it leaves your tent exposed to damage.

-Or you can choose a slightly bigger size which provides complete coverage, but you’ll likely need to make some alterations.
+Alternatively, you could choose a slightly larger size to provide complete coverage.
+However, you’ll likely need to make some alterations.

-- We recommend laying your groundsheet out and then placing your tent on top of the groundsheet as desired.
+- We recommend laying your groundsheet out, then placing your tent on top of the groundsheet as desired.

-- Take your time to ensure you only need one go at each peg and only peg what is required.
+- Take your time to ensure you only need one attempt at each peg, and only peg what is required.

-So, that’s about it when it comes to groundsheets.
-If you have any further questions about protecting your tent, then fire away in the comments.
+If you have any further questions about protecting your tent, fire away in the comments!